Leegyehong/Leegyehong-YouDongKnowMe-BackEnd/README.md

 ## Usage

-To get started with the code examples, start Airflow, Django, PostgreSQL in docker using the following command:
+To get started with the project, start Airflow, Django, PostgreSQL in docker using the following command:

     docker-compose up -d